elchead/sri_modelling/performance.md

 ## 2. Run Gprof

 In the next run, the population size was increased to **10'000** to get insights into the scaling.
+It is expected that this scaling is most expensive (compared to simulating multiple populations), since the number of comparisons to check the distances within the population scales quadratically.

 ```
 {